weng-lab/krews/docs/reactor.md

 They are more sophisticated than traditional streams, notably in operating by push *and* pull, but let's not worry about that for now.

-A **Flux** is just a Publisher with Publisher with multiple elements.
+A **Flux** is just a Publisher with multiple elements.
 We will mostly be dealing with these.

 A **Mono** is just a Publisher with one element.